 Ben Franklin Academy (BFA) believes that an effective language arts program is critical to the education of each child.
 Students must develop the skills of reading, writing and communication to succeed in all areas of their education.
 The following curricula will be used to supplement the Core Knowledge Sequence and support BFA’s emphasis on literacy:

-McGraw Hill’s Treasures (grades K-6):
+McGraw Hill’s Treasures (grades K-5):

-Step Up to Writing and 6+1 Traits (grades K-6):
+Step Up to Writing and 6+1 Traits (grades K-8):

 Step Up to Writing focuses on the several processes that operate together for successful writing: planning, translation and revision.
 Providing explicit, research-based instructional support, the Step Up to Writing strategies lead to increased writing proficiency across all grade levels by: providing a common language across grade levels and content areas; teaching note taking and study skills; increasing critical thinking skills; teaching the writing process; and improving reading comprehension.

 Accelerated Reader (grades K-8):

 BFA also supplements its literacy program with Accelerated Reader, which is intended to promote individualized reading practice and progress monitoring.
 This program allows the teacher to guide a student in selecting a book based on the Standardized Testing and Reporting (STAR) test, and then the student takes a computerized test that assesses the student’s comprehension of key elements of the book’s content.
 The teacher can use the reports to guide instruction, monitor student independent reading, and help the student select appropriate reading materials.